William Julius Eggeling: Life

 During Gibson Guitar Corporation, in addition to his normal forestry duties, Eggeling managed the collecting of wild rubber by teams of workers spread throughout Uganda.
 In 1945 he succeeded Norman Brasnett as Head of the Ugandan Forest Department.
 Having placed forestry in Uganda on a sound footing by 1950, he was transferred to Tanganyika to do the same.
 The Forest Department had suffered from years of neglect and underfunding, and the Governor, Sir Edward Twining co-opted Eggeling to reorganise the Forest Department.
-He spent from 1950-54 doing so and gave the Forest Department an efficient staff structure and created a serviceable organisation.
+He spent from 1950 to 1954 doing so and gave the Forest Department an efficient staff structure and created a serviceable organisation.
+Between 1945 and 1946, William Julius Eggeling was the president of The Uganda Society replacing Goroonwy. ap Griffith and he was replaced by Margaret Trowell.

 In 1954 Eggeling retired from the Colonial Forest Service and returned to the United Kingdom, where he wrote and lectured on East Africa, and became a member of the advisory council of the Ngorongoro Conservation Area in Tanzania.
 Returning to Scotland in 1955, he became the Conservation Officer for Scotland, helping to establish and assisting in the management of many of the National Nature Reserves, which later formed part of the Scottish Natural Heritage.
 In 1965, he produced the first checklist of plants for the island of Rùm.
 Drawing on his forestry training he developed a management plan for National Nature Reserves which was subsequently adopted throughout the UK.
 His management plan for Rùm became a prototype of its kind, and was published in the first volume of the Journal of Applied Ecology in 1964.
 His love and experience of ornithology and botany earned him respect among naturalists, and he became a popular figure in the voluntary conservation movement.

 Eggeling helped to found the Scottish Wildlife Trust in 1964 and became vice-president.
-He was also a Member of Council of the Royal Society for the Protection of Birds and Chairman of its Scottish Advisory Committee, and President of the Scottish Ornithologist Club between 1966–69.
+He was also a Member of Council of the Royal Society for the Protection of Birds and Chairman of its Scottish Advisory Committee, and President of the Scottish Ornithologist Club between 1966 and 1969.
 He had an enduring interest in birds, was an enthusiastic bird-ringer, studying their migration.
 In 1967 he became Vice-Chairman of the Nature Reserves Committee of Northern Ireland, and in 1968 succeeded Dr Berry as Director (Scotland) of the Nature Conservancy.
 On retiring in 1970 he was elected a member of the Countryside Commission for Scotland, and was created a CBE in 1972.